 Book your place at:

-If you missed this presentation, a recording of the talk and discussion are now available:
+If you missed this presentation, a recording of the talk and discussion is now available at:

 Or listen back to proceedings here: